onetep-devel/documentation/developer_area.rst

      for more control over determinism vs efficiency.
 Currently we use ``SCHEDULE(STATIC)`` to get more deterministic results, but ``SCHEDULE(DYNAMIC)`` offers better efficiency.
 Toggling this at runtime is not trivial (``omp_set_schedule()``).
-  4. Having a dynamic ``trimmed_boxes_threshold`` -- we could probably start the NGWF optimisation with a cruder approximation, tightening it as we go along.
-  5. Dynamically selecting ``MAX_TNGWF_SIZE``.
+  4. Dynamically selecting ``MAX_TNGWF_SIZE``.
 It's currently a constant, and ``persistent_packed_tngwf`` is not an allocatable.
-  6. A smarter way to flatten the computed density.
+  5. A smarter way to flatten the computed density.
 Currently each process has their own density that spans the entire cell and only contains contributions from the *Aa* NGWF it owns.
 We flatten it by a series of reduce operations over all nodes.
 This is the main killer of parallel performance.